 Construction projects at ports often involve highly specific requirements: The salt-laden air attacks the concrete, which, nevertheless, has to be able to withstand sustained extreme mechanical impact.
-Combining polymer fibers from the MasterFiber range for reinforcement and an innovative MasterEase plasticizer for easier and more efficient application, the experts from Master Builders Solutions found the ideal concrete mix design for the floor slabs of a new freight terminal at the Port of Barcelona.
+Combining polymer fibres from the MasterFiber range for reinforcement and an innovative MasterEase plasticizer for easier and more efficient application, the experts from Master Builders Solutions found the ideal concrete mix design for the floor slabs of a new freight terminal at the Port of Barcelona.

-Located about three kilometers to the south of the historic center of the Catalan metropolis on the Mediterranean Sea, the Port of Barcelona comprises more than 30 terminals.
+Located about three kilometres to the south of the historic center of the Catalan metropolis on the Mediterranean Sea, the Port of Barcelona comprises more than 30 terminals.
 While a small number of them is reserved for ferries and cruise liners, the vast majority is dedicated to the large-scale movement of commercial goods, such as refrigerated and bulk cargo, liquids, metals, tropical fruits, and coffee.
 Set to increase the capacity of this part of the port, the design for the new cargo terminal includes an overall storage area of 81,000 square meters.
-The project also includes 30,000 square meters of foot paths and another 30,000 square meters of pavement.
+The project also includes 30,000 square meters of footpaths and another 30,000 square meters of pavement.

-Salt and weight impact up requirements
+Salt and weight impact requirements

 Next to high requirements in terms of mechanical resistance – mainly due to the heavy vehicles and machinery used for loading and unloading, for goods delivery and collection – a very particular kind of chemical impact had to be taken into account as well: the increased salinity of the air in the maritime climate; while this factor alone would accelerate the corrosion of the concrete as well as that of the steel reinforcement typically incorporated in the material, the intended use for bulk salt storage compounded the challenge.
 Thus, the crucial properties for the concrete used in the project included a high resistance to chloride impact.